-At my desk upstairs, window plunking
+At my desk upstairs, window plunking dark

 with rain, I bask in gleaming rays,

 hundred-watt beams of the bulb I fetched

 from my mother’s stockpile—

-all those current-sucking, pear-shaped
+all those current-sucking, pear-shaped globes

 of her incandescence, the way she burned.

 It was the fall we cleared our Kansas home.

 Amidst the sorting of a century, the stacking,

 packing and throwing out, my mother

 led me to her hidden stash: 60, 75, 100-watt orbs

 of incorrectness, 40-watt appliance bulbs

-laid like eggs in padded plastic—the lot of them
+laid like eggs in padded plastic—the lot

 of them to be phased out and never made again,

-box after box of heirless, power-hog
+box after box of heirless, power-hog geezers

 begging for final days in sockets.

-We loaded up my mother’s great stores,
+We loaded up her great stores, shipped them

 twelve hundred miles east.
 She would not die

 under compact fluorescence, by God.

-by God.
-No ashen shroud of soulless light
+No shroud of soulless light for her,

-for her.
-No sickly shimmer to mock her fading.
+no sickly shimmer to mock her fading.

-These days I glow in my mother’s hoarded
+These days, I glow in my mother’s hoarded

-radiance—bulbs aplenty for remaining years,
+radiance, bulbs aplenty for remaining years,

 time enough until my last strand